vibbits/example-bioinformatics-project/README.md

  recipe
 ```
 [Documentation](https://www.gnu.org/software/make/manual/html_node/index.html) is good and comprehensive though lacking in examples.
 Though this is generally made up for because `make` is used so foten.
 A quick internet search will reveal many potential answers, unfortunately some of which are well out of date.
 That being said, `make` doesn't change very much.
 There are 2 main downsides to expressing workflows in `make` (besides the modern features that other, more special purpose tools have) are the arcane syntax and the difficult-to-reason-about semantics of dependency trees described manually.
 For software, `Makefile`s are usually automatically generated.

+### Nextflow
+Nextflow is on the way to be the reference bioinformatics pipeline tool.
+The scripting language is Groovy which makes it in my opinion daunting at first, however with some time spent reading the [manual](https://www.nextflow.io/docs/latest/getstarted.html) it becomes more comprehensible.
+Together with a very troublesome error-reporting, these are Nextflow's main drawbacks.
+It has many strengths on the other side:
+- Easy installation and running
+- Use of conda en containers for environment with all necessary tools, so not caring about any tools that need to be installed (+ reproducibility).
+- Pipeline resumes after it breaks down at a specific point
+- Theoretically: parallelization,  scalability

+Script so far is [here](scripts/testmapping.nf)

+IMO: I think there is a lack on specific bioinformatics related tutorials although it is used specifically for this purpose.
+E.g.: according to the manual, `set` is deprecated in the current version (hence no more documentation on how to use it) and has been replaced by `tuple`, however all of the pipelines out there use `set`. `tuples` should be generated from channels with read pairs, however it's continuously getting stuck somewhere and it's close to impossible to find out where the error is exactly.

+### Snakemake
+TBC.